+All our North Cornwall cottages make an ideal holiday base.
 For drama and intrigue head to the undeniably breath-taking north coast, where wild Atlantic waves crash onto sheer cliffs and abandoned mines teeter just metres above the shore.
-This part of Cornwall is steeped in myths and legends and offers some of the most dramatic coastal walks in the UK.
+The northern part of Cornwall is steeped in myths and legends and offers some of the most dramatic coastal walks in the UK.
 Those who take the time to delve a little deeper will be handsomely rewarded with miles of golden beaches, sheltered harbour towns, award-winning eateries and world-class surf.

 There is a great selection of golden beaches along the north Cornish coast, many face the full force of the Atlantic, making them home to some of the best surf in the UK.
 Fistral beach in Newquay is one such hot spot and each August sees the arrival of the Boardmasters Surf Festival, where internationally acclaimed surfers compete for a spot on the World Championship Tour.

 If you’re after somewhere a little more sheltered then there are plenty of coves and smaller beaches ripe for exploring.
 Treyarnon and Porthcothan are perfect for whiling away the hours beach combing and rock pooling whilst Port Isaac beach, nestled in the sheltered harbour is an idyllic spot for families and those wishing to switch off.

 Dog walkers will delight in the golden stretch found at Perranporth which at low tide, joins with Penhale Sands to form one of the largest stretches of unbroken sand on the north coast.
 Continue south and you’ll discover Porthtowan and Chapel Porth, set below the iconic Wheal Coates engine house, both provide dramatic, sweeping views along the coast.

 North Cornwall is home to some of the finest eateries in the county and its culinary offering draws visitors from around the world.